turbot/steampipe-docs/docs/managing/workspaces.md

 in the form of `{identity_handle}/{workspace_handle}`, it will be interpreted as an **implicit workspace**.
 Implicit workspaces, as the name suggests, do not need to be specified in the `workspaces.spc` file.
-Instead they will be assumed to refer to a Steampipe Cloud workspace, which will be used as both the database (`workspace_database`) and snapshot location (`snapshot_location`).
+Instead they will be assumed to refer to a Turbot Pipes workspace, which will be used as both the database (`workspace_database`) and snapshot location (`snapshot_location`).

 Essentially, `--workspace acme/dev` is equivalent to: